bgourley001/GettingCleaningDataProject/README.md

 ### Tidy Data
 For this project, a wide-format tidy data set was selected.

-The first 2 columns contain id values, the remainder contain a single measurement of each variable.
+The first 2 columns contain id values, the remainder contain the average of each selected measurement variable.
 Each row in the data set contains a single observation of subject and activity.

 This satisfies the requirements of the assignment and also satisfies the definition of tidy data as